 Here are five key disruptive technologies that are helping drive this current revolution:

 Phones are no longer a luxury.
-By 2020, more people will have mobile phones than have access to a reliable supply of electricity and water.
+Today, more people will have mobile phones than have access to a reliable supply of electricity and water.
 They’re also a major touchpoint for businesses and their customers.

 - User interfaces will morph in the next few years.
 Look for more speech as a form of input, along with sound, haptic (touch-based) and augmented reality (AR).